Stackclash/5e-vault/5. Mechanics/Bestiary/Plant/Podling (VRGR).md

 - !!int "10"
 - !!int "10"
 - !!int "10"
-"speed": "walk 20 ft."
+"speed": "20 ft."
 "condition_immunities": "charmed, frightened"
 "senses": "blindsight 30 ft., passive Perception 10" "languages": "Deep Speech, the languages the creature knew in life" "cr": "1/2"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The podling is a physical copy of a creature digested by a bodytaker plant.\
+- "desc": "The podling is a physical copy of a creature digested by a bodytaker plant.\
     \ The podling has the digested creature's memories and behaves like that creature,\
     \ but with occasional lapses.
 An observer familiar with the digested creature\
     \ can recognize the discrepancies with a successful DC 20 Wisdom (Insight) check,\